fsobanski/simple_dag/README.md

 - The computational complexity of `DAG::edges` has worsened from a constant complexity to a linear complexity.
 This is irrelevant if you want to iterate over all the edges in the graph.
-You should then consider to use `DAG#enumerated_edges` for a better space utilization.
+You should consider using `DAG#enumerated_edges` for a better space utilization.